camaraproject/Commonalities/documentation/API-design-guidelines.md

 ## Appendix A (Normative): `info.description` template for when User identification can be from either an access token or explicit identifier

 When an API requires a User (as defined by the [ICM Glossary](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#glossary-of-terms-and-concepts)) to be identified in order to get access to that User's data (as Resource Owner), the User can be identified in one of two ways:
-- If the access token is a 3-legged access token, then the User will already have been associated with that token by the API provider, which in turn may be identfied from the physical device that calls the `/authorize` endpoint for the OIDC authorisation code flow, or from the `login_hint` parameter of the OIDC CIBA flow (which can be a device IP, phone number or operator token).
+- If the access token is a Three-Legged Access Token, then the User will already have been associated with that token by the API provider, which in turn may be identfied from the physical device that calls the `/authorize` endpoint for the OIDC authorisation code flow, or from the `login_hint` parameter of the OIDC CIBA flow (which can be a device IP, phone number or operator token).
 The `sub` claim of the ID token returned with the access token will confirm that an association with the User has been made, although this will not identify the User directly.
-- If the access token is a 2-legged access token, no User is associated with the token, an hence an explicit identifier MUST be provided.
+- If the access token is a Two-Legged Access Token, no User is associated with the token, an hence an explicit identifier MUST be provided.
 This is typically either a `Device` object named `device`, or a `PhoneNumber` string named `phoneNumber`.
 Both of these schema are defined in the [CAMARA_common.yaml](/artifacts/CAMARA_common.yaml) artifact.
 In both cases, it is the User that is being identified, although the `device` identifier allows this indirectly by identifying an active physical device.

-If an API provider issues 3-legged access tokens for use with the API, the following error may occur:
+If an API provider issues Thee-Legged Access Tokens for use with the API, the following error may occur:
-- **Both a 3-legged access token and an explicit User identifier (device or phone number) are provided by the API consumer.**
+- **Both a Three-Legged Access Token and an explicit User identifier (device or phone number) are provided by the API consumer.**

   Whilst it might be considered harmless to proceed if both identify the same User, returning an error only when the two do not match would allow the API consumer to confirm the identity of the User associated with the access token, which they might otherwise not know.
 Although this functionality is supported by some APIs (e.g. Number Verification, KYC Match), for others it may exceed the scope consented to by the User.

-  In this case, a `422 UNNECESSARY_IDENTIFIER` error code MUST be returned unless the scope of the API allows it to explicitly confirm whether or not the supplied identity matches that bound to the 3-legged token.
+  In this case, a `422 UNNECESSARY_IDENTIFIER` error code MUST be returned unless the scope of the API allows it to explicitly confirm whether or not the supplied identity matches that bound to the Three-Legged Access Token.

-If an API provider issues 2-legged access tokens for use with the API, the following error may occur:
+If an API provider issues Two-Legged Access Tokens for use with the API, the following error may occur:
-- **Neither a 3-legged access token nor an explicit User identifier (device or phone number) are provided by the API consumer.**
+- **Neither a Three-legged Access Token nor an explicit User identifier (device or phone number) are provided by the API consumer.**

   One or other MUST be provided to identify the User.